leeroberts67/code-pal-for-abap/docs/checks/comment-position.md

 Quote comments indent along with the statements they comment.

 ## How to solve the issue?
-Identing the comments along with the statements.
+Indenting the comments along with the statements.

 ## Example
 Before the check: